rajasekarnp1/neural-audio-upscaler/README.md

 An advanced neural network-based audio upscaling application that enhances the quality of audio files using state-of-the-art deep learning techniques.

-##Problems
+## Problems

-**missing ai models
+-**missing ai models
-**this is just a sample code ,the upscalling and file handling needs to improved **needs more active development
+-**this is just a sample code ,the upscalling and file handling needs to improved -**needs more active development
-**implement the ai components  in mojo[with auto machine specific optimizations] **implement the file processing and other components in python or other suitable language  [currently written in javascript] **detailed innerworking of audio processing and upscalling is missing **binary package for easy instalation
+-**implement the ai components  in mojo[with auto machine specific optimizations] -**implement the file processing and other components in python or other suitable language  [currently written in javascript] -**detailed innerworking of audio processing and upscalling is missing -**binary package for easy instalation

- ##Features to be developed
+ ## Features to be developed

- **multi model mode
+ - **Multi model mode
- **processing power slider in ui
+ - **Processing power slider in ui
- **gpu selection in ui
+ - **Gpu selection in ui
- **distributed workload between cpu and gpu
+ - **Distributed workload between cpu and gpu
- ** real time upscalling
+ - ** Real time upscalling
- ** cross platform with binaries
+ - ** Cross platform with binaries
- ** compress the upscalled file to have more quality than the orginal file
+ - ** Compress the upscalled file to have more quality than the orginal file
+ -** include option to adjust the upscalled audio quality